laderast/magic-of-markdown/magic-of-markdown.md

 ## Using Pandoc On the Command Line

-If you don't want to use RStudion, you run Pandoc on the command line.
+If you don't want to use RStudio, you can run Pandoc on the command line.

 This might seem intimidating, but with a little practice, you'll become an expert at it.

 ```
 pandoc -f markdown -t latex input.md -o output.pdf
 ```